RayhanAdii/triage-department-recommendation/README.md

 - FastAPI backend
 - LLM-based reasoning using LangChain
 - Validated I/O using Pydantic
-- Custom prompt engineering for medical triage
+- Custom prompt engineering for medical triage (The Prompt is Generated using LLM AI)

 ## Getting Started